 The most commonly used and cost effective pavement maintenance activity is crack sealing.
 Crack seal material is placed into pavement cracks, generally 1/8 of an inch and larger to seal and fill to prevent the intrusion of water and incompressible material into the crack, and to reinforce the adjacent pavement.
-This year under the PMP the Town will apply crack seal material to approximately 47 lane miles, which is 8% of the Town's streets.
-A lane mile is a lane width by a mile long.
+This year under the PMP the Town will apply crack seal material to approximately 22 lane miles, which is 3% of the Town's streets.
+A lane mile is a single lane width by a mile long.

-Slurry seal is a form of maintenance to keep a newer street in good condition and to extend its design life.
+Slurry seal is a form of maintenance to keep a newer street in good condition.
 This type of seal is thin in nature and meant to keep water out of minor cracks, and improve skid resistance.
-Staff evaluates the condition of streets to attempt to keep a good street in serviceable condition with a treatment that extends the service life at minimum cost.
-This year the Town will complete approximately 16 lane miles of slurry, which is 3% of the Town's streets.
+This year the Town will complete approximately 54 lane miles of slurry seal, which is 8% of the Town's streets.

 Another category of street maintenance is an asphalt mill and overlay.
 This maintenance treatment removes and replaces a layer of asphalt without compromising the original pavement section.
 This work is more costly than a slurry seal and normally will be done to a street that has more than one distress.
 The distresses include minor alligator or fatigue cracking, joint reflection cracking, longitudinal / transverse cracking, thermal cracking, potholes, raveling and rutting.
-This year the Town will complete approximately 9 lane miles of mill & overlay, which is approximately 2% of the Town's streets.
+This year the Town will complete approximately 5 lane miles of mill & overlay, which is approximately 1% of the Town's streets.

 Concrete restoration is also performed on concrete pavement streets.
 Concrete pavement streets that are determined to have adequate remaining design life receive concrete panel replacement, diamond grinding, and resealing of the joints.
 Panel replacement focuses on removing and replacing damaged panels restoring the structural integrity of the concrete pavement.
 Diamond grinding is performed after the panel replacement.
 Diamond grinding improves the smoothness of the pavement, which reduces the tire thumping noise, and improves safety by providing a skid resistant surface.
-This year the Town will complete approximately 4 lanes miles of concrete restoration, which is approximately 1% of the Town's streets.
+This year the Town will complete approximately 8 lane miles of concrete restoration, which is approximately 1% of the Town's streets.

-A Street that is in very poor condition and is beyond application of surface treatments requires reconstruction, or full depth reclamation which is the most costly forms of street rehabilitation.
+A Street that has reached its end of service life, or has passed it requires reconstruction, or full depth reclamation.
 Reconstruction, and full depth reclamation involves removing the pavement section in its entirety, moisture conditioning the subgrade and installing a new pavement section.
 The pavement section will vary in depth from 4 inches to 6 inches depending on the classification of the street.
-This year the Town will perform approximately 3.2 lane miles of reconstruction, which is approximately 0.5% of the Town's streets.
+Reconstruction essentially begins a new service life for the pavement.
+This year the Town will perform approximately 6 lane miles of reconstruction, which is approximately 1% of the Town's streets.